 The governor also signed an emergency proclamation to free up state funds and agencies to work on cleanup.

-As the oil slick spread further around the bay and 10 miles outside Golden Gate, with gooey patches hitting beaches and forcing the closing of Berkeley Marina, state officials said the oil
+As the oil slick spread further around the bay and 10 miles outside Golden Gate, with gooey patches hitting beaches and forcing the closing of Berkeley Marina, state officials said the oil may be visible for some time.

 The count of oil-soaked birds continues to grow and is expected to reach several hundred if not into the thousands over the next few days.
 As of Friday afternoon, 94 live birds with oil contaminaiton had been covered, and 28 had been found dead.